RomyvRooij/TikTok-project-Group-4/README.md

 ## Reproducing the analysis
 To reproduce the full analysis, run the following in order:

-1. `Downloaddata.R`
+1. `src/Downloaddata.R`

-   Run this first (e.g. `Rscript Downloaddata.R` in the terminal).
+   Run this first (e.g. `Rscript src/Downloaddata.R` in the terminal).
 This downloads the dataset from the provided URL and saves it to `data/raw/video_view.csv`.
 If the file already exists, it will skip the download and just read the existing file.

 2. `src/summary.qmd`
    Once the data is downloaded, render this Quarto file to produce the summary report (e.g. `quarto render src/summary.qmd` in the terminal).
 This reads `data/raw/video_view.csv` and produces `src/summary.html` with an overview of the dataset, key statistics, and visualizations.